mkhilari/Quantexa-Flight-Data-Assignment/README.md

 ## Java Solution

-A Java solution can also be found at
+A Java solution can also be found at the following location.

 > FlightData.java